saidsef/pod-resources/README.md

 ## Configuration

-Before running the application, you need to set up the following environment variables:
+Before running the application, you need to set up the following environment variables - all optional:

 - `DURATION_SECONDS`: The duration (in seconds) for which the application will check resource usage.
 Default is `120`.
 - `SLACK_TOKEN`: The token for your Slack app to send notifications (optional).
 - `SLACK_CHANNEL`: The Slack channel where notifications will be sent (optional).

-You can set these variables in your terminal or create a `.env` file and load it before running the application.

 ## Usage